joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 exprs <- ui$lstExpr
 ```

-The object `exprs` contains model expressions from the fitted object.
+The object `exprs` contains the model expressions from the fitted object.

 ---